-In aerospace, MRO (maintenance, repair, and overhaul) is expensive and time-consuming, but there are new ways to reduce repair costs and downtime while maintaining safety and durability.
+In aerospace, MRO (maintenance, repair, and overhaul) is expensive and time-consuming for the commercial aerospace industry, but there are new ways to reduce repair costs and downtime while maintaining safety and durability.
 VRC Metal Systems’ high-pressure cold spray adds fresh, solid metal without melting anything.
 It can be used to repair and enhance parts, decreasing the need for parts replacement.

 Aircraft sheet metal repairs using high-pressure cold spray provide substantial savings and quick ROI.
 Aluminum panels with temperature-sensitive stiffeners have been repaired, with cost and turnaround time being an order of magnitude lower than replacement.
 Repairs on sheet metal that remained in place on the aircraft also demonstrated these time and cost savings.